Jim Foster (basketball): Coaching career

 Foster began his coaching career at Bishop McDevitt High School in Cheltenham Township, Pennsylvania, where he served as the boys basketball assistant coach and the girls basketball head coach.

 Saint Joseph's University

 Foster began his college head coaching career as the head coach at St. Joseph's in 1978.
 He remained as head coach for 13 seasons, compiling a record of 248–126.
 In 1985, the Hawks won seven of their eight Atlantic Ten games to win the conference title.
 They won 25 games during the season to earn their first ever bid to an NCAA tournament.
 This bid would be the first of six consecutive bids to the NCAA Tournament.

 Vanderbilt

 Foster accepted a position as head coach of the women's basketball team at Vanderbilt in 1991.
 He remained there for eleven seasons, compiling a record of 256–99.
+He made the Elite Eight five times during his tenure with the Commodores, including a trip to the 1993 Final Four.
+To date this remains the only Final Four appearance by a Vanderbilt basketball team.

 While at Vanderbilt, Foster served a one-year term as President of the Women's Basketball Coaches Association.